RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Numerical results

 For training the models with Riemannian LDDMM regularization, we need to pick a value for $\eta$.
 We choose $\eta = 0.05$ for the rectangles dataset as we expect rigid body motions from the template to the training shapes.
 For the liver data, the only prior that we have is that the liver should not change too quickly.
 Hence, we pick $\eta=50$ such that $\norm{\cdot}_V \approx \eta \norm{\cdot}_{L_2(\Omega)}$.

 After training, we obtain the template shapes in Figure \ref{fig:templates}.
+While the templates of the liver dataset look almost identical, the templates for the rectangles dataset differ.
+In particular, both liver templates resemble livers, whereas the template learned on the rectangles data only resembles the data for the Riemannian model.
+The spherical template in Figure \ref{fig:templates_subfigure_d} is not desired as it lies outside the data distribution, as depicted in the third category in Figure \ref{fig:possible_problem_with_mean_and_variance_calculation}.

-The templates obtained via the Riemannian regularization and the non-Riemannian regularization look almost identical for the liver dataset.
-The reason is that there is no clear deformation prior for the liver dataset besides that the liver should not change too quickly.
+The difference between the liver and rectangle datasets stems from the difference in the prior.
+For the liver dataset, there is no clear deformation prior besides that the liver should not change too quickly.
 The non-Riemannian regularization induces this prior by construction while the Riemannian regularization enforces this by our choice of $\eta = 50$.
-More precisely, as $\norm{\cdot}_V \approx \eta \norm{\cdot}_{L_2(\Omega)}$ and as the pointwise loss can be interpreted as a non-Riemannian version of the LDDMM regularization with $\norm{\cdot}_V = \norm{\cdot}_{L_2(\Omega)}$ (see Appendix \ref{app:pointwise_loss}), both regularizations induce the same prior on the deformation.
-Hence, we expect similar templates in Figures \ref{fig:templates_subfigure_a} and \ref{fig:templates_subfigure_b}.
+More precisely, as $\norm{\cdot}_V \approx \eta \norm{\cdot}_{L_2(\Omega)}$ and as the pointwise loss can be interpreted as a non-Riemannian version of the LDDMM regularization with $\norm{\cdot}_V = \norm{\cdot}_{L_2(\Omega)}$ (see Appendix \ref{app:pointwise_loss}), both regularizations induce the same prior on the deformation, yielding similar templates in Figures \ref{fig:templates_subfigure_a} and \ref{fig:templates_subfigure_b}.

-While the templates of the liver dataset look the same, the templates for the rectangles dataset differ.
-This difference between the rectangles and the liver dataset stems from the difference in the prior.
 While the liver shapes should only change gradually, the rectangles should also move rigidly.
 Consequently, we let the Killing energy play a more prominent role in $\norm{\cdot}_V$ in the Riemannian LDDMM regularization.
 This choice yields almost rigid deformations from the template to the training shapes, which results in the square template in Figure \ref{fig:templates_subfigure_c}.
 As the pointwise loss does not induce an isometry prior and is a non-Riemannian version of the LDDMM regularization with $\norm{\cdot}_V = \norm{\cdot}_{L_2(\Omega)}$, we obtain the spherical template in Figure \ref{fig:templates_subfigure_d}.
-This template is not desired as it lies outside the data distribution, as depicted in the third category in Figure \ref{fig:possible_problem_with_mean_and_variance_calculation}.